 A rent-to-own lease agreement in Arizona is a contract that gives a tenant renting a property the option of buying that property prior to the expiration of their contract.

-A roommate lease agreement in Arizona is a document that outlines the responsibility and rights of tenants sharing a property.
+A roommate lease agreement is a document that outlines the responsibilities and rights of tenants sharing a property.
 This includes rent and utility payments, as well as other predetermined fees.

 A standard lease agreement in Arizona is a fixed-term contract involving you and your tenant for the sole purpose of residency.